 Two large bunkbeds can sleep six comfortably.
 For meals, there’s a large BBQ on the deck and table and chairs inside for dining.
 Each site has a fire pit and firewood is available from park staff.

 The park provides a toboggan to haul gear from the parking lot to the yurt.
 Park staff are available seven days a week to assist visitors to get settled in, and can make arrangements for campers arriving late.
 There is a new, heated privy near the yurts and washrooms are available at the chalet weekends during the day.

-A new lakeside cabin will be available starting this winter.
-The cabin features a kitchenette and a dining table for inside meals.
-The cabin sleeps five, and mattresses are provided on the beds.
-Outside you will find a gas barbeque and picnic table.
+Two lakeside cabins are available this winter.
+The cabins feature a kitchenette and a dining table for inside meals.
+They sleep six, and mattresses are provided on the beds.
+Outside you will find a gas barbecue and picnic table.
 A propane fireplace provides a cozy temperature and atmosphere inside.

 Camping out in the winter is a unique experience.
 Staying in roofed accommodations makes it a warm and comfortable one.
 With ski and snowshoe trails right at your door, it’s also healthy and fun.